bazhenov/tango/README.md

 ## Runner arguments

-There are several arguments you can pass to the `compare` command to change it behaviour
+There are several arguments you can pass to the `compare` command to change it behavior

   - `-t`, `--time` – how long to run each benchmark (in seconds)
   - `s`, `--samples` – how much samples to gather from each benchmark
   - `-f` – filter benchmarks by name.
 Glob patterns are supported (eg. `*/bench_name/{2,4,8}/**`)
-  - `o`, `--filter-outliers` – adidtionaly filter outliers
+  - `o`, `--filter-outliers` – additionally filter outliers
   - `--fail-threshold` – do fail if new version is slower than baseline on a given percentage

 ## Contributing